PyTorch¶

 PyTorch is a popular machine learning (ML) framework.

 A common use case is to import PyTorch as a module in Python.
+It is then up to

-It is then up to you as a user to write your particular ML application as a Python script using the torch
+you as a user to write your particular ML application as a Python script using

 Python module functionality.

-We provide precompiled optimised installations of both legacy and recent versions of PyTorch in our tree of software modules, see our introduction to software modules.
+versions of PyTorch in our tree of software modules, see our

-Just like with most software, search for all available versions with module spider pytorch
+search for all available versions with module spider pytorch

 .

-It is also possible to run PyTorch using containers of which we provide many versions already centrally installed.
+It is also possible to run PyTorch using containers of which we

 PyTorch is heavily optimised for GPU hardware so we recommend using the CUDA version and to run it on the compute nodes equipped with GPUs.
 How to do this is described in our guide to running jobs.

-Quick guide🔗
+Quick guide¶

 - Use